ranfysvalle02/blog-drafts/llm-agg.md

 The source code is available at [GitHub - mdb-agg-crewai](https://github.com/ranfysvalle02/mdb-agg-crewai/blob/main/investment_analysis.py)

+**Before We Start**

+To follow along, you'll need:

+1. **MongoDB Atlas Cluster:** [Create your free cluster](https://www.mongodb.com/docs/guides/atlas/cluster/) and [load the Sample Dataset](https://www.mongodb.com/basics/sample-database).
+The transaction data in the sample analytics dataset offers a realistic dataset that allows users to hone their skills in data analysis, querying, and aggregation, particularly in the context of financial data.

+2. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
+[Click here to learn more about CrewAI LLM Support](https://docs.crewai.com/how-to/LLM-Connections/)

+**note:** _The source code in the example uses Azure OpenAI.
+To follow along, you’ll need a valid [Azure OpenAI deployment](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)_

 ### `sample_analytics.transactions`

 The [sample_analytics database](https://www.mongodb.com/docs/atlas/sample-data/sample-analytics/) contains three collections (customers, accounts, transactions) for a typical financial services application.
 The transactions collection contains transaction details for users.
 Each document contains an account id, a count of how many transactions are in this set, the start and end dates for transactions covered by this document, and a list of sub documents.
 Each sub document represents a single transaction and the related information for that transaction.